Audi Q4 Sportback e-tron Review 2024

 Looking for a used car for sale?
 We've got 100s of Audi Approved Used Cars for Sale for you to choose from, including a wide range of Audi Q4 e-tron cars for sale

-So far the only version of the Audi Q4 Sportback we've driven is the range-topping 50 e-tron Quattro, which comes with four-wheel drive and puts out nearly 300PS.
-It's the fastest, although not as fast as some rivals, and unless you simply must have four-wheel drive and hot hatch-rivalling pace we reckon there's better value to be found.
+The Audi Q4 Sportback first arrived with Audi's slightly oddly titled 35, 40 and 50 models, which denoted the varying power outputs on offer.
+The range-topping 50 e-tron Quattro has four-wheel drive and puts out nearly 300PS.
+It's the fastest of this first wave of models, although not as fast as some rivals, and unless you simply must have four-wheel drive and hot hatch-rivalling pace we reckon there's better value to be found.

-We drove the regular Audi Q4 40 e-tron Sport and didn't find it lacking in any particular area.
-It's probably the perfect blend of performance and affordability, and because its rear-wheel drive you get a better range than the four-wheel drive model.
+The Audi Q4 40 e-tron Sport was a fine blend of performance and affordability, and because its rear-wheel drive you get a better range than the four-wheel drive model.
+The 35 e-tron offered a more affordable route into ownership.

 Like London buses, you wait ages for a competitive electric SUV and suddenly there's loads of them.
 In the last couple of years we've had a huge influx of rivals, and the list is broadly the same as the regular Q4 e-tron.